noisebrain/bitscrub-portable/README.md

     bitscrub -i FILENAME

+Typical usage
+---

-Typical usage (this prints any files that were modified or corrupted, and silently adds checksums to any new files):
+This prints any files that are modified or corrupt, updates their checksums, and silently adds checksums to any new files).
+Look in partciular for "CORRUPT".

-    bitscrub -wvq ~/
+    bitscrub -vwq ~/

 --help
 ---